 Fund accounting.
 The Association's governing documents provide certain guidelines for governing its financial activities.
 To ensure the observance of limitations and restrictions on the use of financial resources, the Association maintains its accounts using fund accounting.
 Financial resources are classified for accounting and reporting purposes in two funds established according to their nature and purpose.
 The operations fund is used to account for the financial resources available for the general day-to-day operations of the Association.
-The replacement fund is used to account at financial resources and replacements.
+The replacement fund is used to accumulate financial resources designated for future major repairs and replacements.